vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tko-on-vsphere-with-tanzu.md

 |TKO-TKGS-004|Deploy Supervisor cluster control plane nodes in large form factor.|Allow Supervisor cluster integration with Tanzu Mission Control.|When TKG is integrated with SaaS endpoints, new pods/services, etc are created in the target cluster and the pods have specific CPU requirements which can’t be fulfilled with medium and small-sized control plane/worker nodes|
 |TKO-TKGS-005|Register Supervisor cluster with Tanzu Mission Control|Tanzu Mission Control automates the creation of the Tanzu Kubernetes clusters and manage the life cycle of all clusters centrally.|Tanzu Mission Control also automates the deployment of Tanzu Packages in all Tanzu Kubernetes clusters associated with TMC.|

-## Recommendations for Tanzu Kubernetes Cluster
+## Recommendations for Tanzu Kubernetes Clusters

 |**Decision ID**|**Design Decision**|**Design Justification**|**Design Implications**|
 | :- | :- | :- | :- |